-A Word for Babachir Lawal
+A WORD FOR BABACHIR LAWAL

 I expected no less.
 Archbishop Kaigama of the Catholic Church commended President Tinubu for going to Rome as did millions of other Christians.

 Does Babachir know better than them all?
-Who does he think he is?
-Even though people like him had given the world the impression that Christians would suffer under this Government he has been proved wrong and the opposite is the case.
+Even though people like him had given the world the impression that Christians would suffer under this government he has been proved wrong and the opposite is the case.

 Having a Christian Vice President is not the issue but rather having a President and a Vice President, regardless of their faith, that are ready to treat Christians and Muslims in a respectful and equitable manner.